 Vitamin D, iron, B vitamins, calcium, zinc, copper, and vitamins A, E, and K. are often low on a gluten-free diet.
-But, many health care providers do not test for vitamin deficiencies.
+But, many healthcare providers do not test for vitamin deficiencies.
 Because of this, people are taking it upon themselves to prevent the possibility of low vitamin levels.
-And they are guessing.
-Typically they have not been tested.
+And they are often guessing how much to take.

-Supplements are easily available over the counter.
-Many people are taking vitamins to prevent possible deficiencies, address persistent symptoms, or in these times, to protect themselves against COVID-19.
+Supplements are readily available over the counter.
+Many people are taking vitamins to prevent possible deficiencies, address persistent symptoms, or in these times, protect themselves against COVID-19.

 Supplements can be beneficial, but they need to be used with caution.

-When symptoms persist on a gluten-free diet, common culprits such as other food sensitivities or gluten exposure are evaluated.
-While these factors are often the cause and important to consider, ongoing symptoms can result from someone’s treatment.
+Common culprits such as other food sensitivities or gluten exposure are evaluated when symptoms persist on a gluten-free diet.
+While these factors are often the cause and essential to consider, ongoing symptoms can result from someone’s treatment.
 That treatment often includes vitamins and supplements.

 Below are four examples of vitamin toxicities I have seen most frequently in my practice.
 Remember, however, the potential for toxicity exists with any vitamins taken in supplementation.

 Taking high doses of vitamin B6 for prolonged periods can lead to permanent nerve damage.